ChrisSun06/sokoban-web-app/README.md

 * If you log yourself in as admin, you will be directed to the admin page

-  You will see a list of users on the app, and you can search for a specific user by input the full username in the search bar(it is case sensitive for now) and click the search icon
+  You will see a list of users on the app, and you can search for a specific user by input the full username in the search bar(it is case sensitive for now) and click the search icon.

+  Entering a user name that is not in the list will result in the browser alerting you “User not found”, and return back to having all users in the list.

   You will also see a list of products of the token shop, which will be shown later in the normal user mode